-The card will provide access to discounts and deals on products and services offered by over 7,400 participating businesses, ranging from local hairdressers, cafes, tradespeople and lawyers, to national mobile phone providers and supermarkets.
+The NSW Seniors Card and NSW Senior Savers Card provide access to discounts and deals on products and services offered by over 7,500 participating businesses, ranging from local hairdressers, cafes, tradespeople and lawyers, to national mobile phone providers and supermarkets.

-The new Senior Savers Card will not provide access to NSW Government rebates and transport concessions, and card holders will not be eligible for the Gold Opal Card.
+The Senior Savers Card does not provide access to NSW Government rebates and transport concessions, and card holders will not be eligible for the Gold Opal Card.

-- Work more than 20 hours per week on average across a 12-month period.
+- if you are doing more than 20 hours of paid work per week on average, across a 12-month period.

 There is no fee for applying for a Senior Savers Card or a Seniors Card.